Corey Addai: Crawley Town

 Addai signed for Crawley Town in July 2022.
 On 30 July 2022, he debuted for Crawley during a 0–1 loss to Carlisle.

+Stockport County

+On 27 June 2024, Addai signed with EFL League One club Stockport County for an undisclosed fee on a three-year contract.

 International career

 Born in England, Addai was called up to the Jamaica national team in May 2022, and made his unofficial debut in a 6–0 loss to Catalonia in the same month, replacing Dillon Barnes in the 56th minute.

 Personal life

 Addai was born in England to a Ghanaian father and Jamaican mother.